Next Challenged Children Session will be October 31st – November 18th

 Research has proven that students who participate in therapeutic riding can experience physical, emotional, and mental rewards.
 Individuals with impaired mobility can benefit from the gentle and rhythmic movements of their bodies with the horse, similar to a human walking gait.
 These riders can experience increased balance, muscle control, and strength.
 Individuals with learning or mental disabilities are motivated by riding to increase concentration, patience, and discipline.
 The unique relationship formed with a horse can help improve interpersonal relationships when psychological and emotional disabilities are present.
 All riders can benefit from increased self-esteem and coping skills.

 During the summer, there are several week-long camps for student participation.
 This time together will be beneficial in helping the children build motor and communication skills, and in developing increased independence.
+Children learn about anatomy, how to halter and walk a horse and how to properly ride.
+Arts & Crafts, painting horses, game, feeding horses and cleaning stalls.
+Camps run 8 am to 5 pm Tues to Friday in June and 8 am to 12 pm in July.
+Barn is closed in August!

-The facility is located at 3545 Parkhill Road, Wichita Falls, Texas, which is off Seymour Highway, west of Kell Blvd.
+The facility is located at 3545 Parkhill Road, Wichita Falls, Texas, which is off the Seymour Highway, west of Kell Blvd.
 There is parking and accessibility from main thoroughfares.